 Boxing is known as the “sweet science,” and the modern version of the sport can be traced back to London and the creation of the Marquess of Queensbury rules in 1867.
 It actually goes back much further, however, as boxing was a popular attraction for the bloodthirsty residents of the Roman Empire.
 As long as men have been fighting and the concept of money has existed, you can be certain that wagers were being placed on the outcome of matches.

 Boxing bettors have a number of wagers to choose from, although most involve the winner of the fight or the total number of rounds.
 A lot of sportsbooks only offer the outright winner option, while others sprinkle in prop bets to keep things interesting.
 Here are internet’s best boxing betting sites, along with the common examples of wagers for boxing:

-Our List of the Best Boxing Betting Sites for 2019
+Our Rankings of the Best Boxing Betting Sites for 2019

 |Bovada review||Play Now Bovada|| 50% bonus up to $250|